Fingerprint/Background Check/Drug Testing

 All employees, student teaching interns, vendors, consultants, and contractors will need to submit fingerprints and undergo a background check.

-For information regarding the Fingerprinting process, fees, and required documentation, please visit the School Police Fingerprinting website.
+For information regarding the Fingerprinting process, fees, and required documentation, please visit the HR Operations Fingerprinting webpage.

 Instructional and non-instructional personnel who are hired or contracted to fill positions in any Florida School District must, upon employment or engagement to provide services, undergo background screening.
 Fingerprints shall be submitted to the Florida Department of Law Enforcement for statewide criminal and juvenile records checks and to the Federal Bureau of Investigation for federal criminal records checks.
-For more information regarding Background Screening, please visit the School Police Background Screening Guidelines page.
+For more information regarding Background Screening, please visit the HR Operations Fingerprinting webpage.

 Applicant Security Check Forms